Lin-jun-xiang/python-dcard/README.md

 > 3. Remember the .exe version should according to your chrome version (chrome://settings/help)
 > 4. Put the driver.exe in project folder - dcard/driver

-3. Start use the api in main.py
+3. Start use the scraper in main.py